Pregnancy, Labour, Birth and Postpartum Videos

 Demonstration on the “5s Method” for soothing your new baby.

-How to change a diaper and dress your new baby.
+How to change a newborn diaper.

 Dr. Jack Newman’s guide to breastfeeding.